medinafdzz/Calculator/README.md

 ## Usage

-To use the calculator, open the `calculator Index.html` file in your web browser.
+To use the calculator, download the `Calculator v1.1` file in your web browser.
 You can interact with the buttons to perform calculations.

 ## Repository Contents

-- `calculator Index.html`: The main HTML file for the calculator.
+- `Index.html`: The main HTML file for the calculator.
+- `Common-Mode.css`: CSS file for styling the calculator.
+- `Light-Mode.css`: CSS file for styling the calculator.
-- `calculator CSS.css`: CSS file for styling the calculator.
+- `Dark-Mode.css`: CSS file for styling the calculator.
-- `calculator JS.js`: JavaScript file for calculator functionality.
+- `Script.js`: JavaScript file for calculator functionality.

 ## Author